jeremiecoullon/myblog/_posts/2021-01-29-Jax_progress_bar.md

 ### Conclusion

 So we've built two progress bars: a basic version and a nicer version that uses tqdm.
-The code for are on these two gists: [here](https://gist.github.com/jeremiecoullon/4ae89676e650370936200ec04a4e3bef) and [here](https://gist.github.com/jeremiecoullon/f6a658be4c98f8a7fd1710418cca0856).
+The code for these are on these two gists: [here](https://gist.github.com/jeremiecoullon/4ae89676e650370936200ec04a4e3bef) and [here](https://gist.github.com/jeremiecoullon/f6a658be4c98f8a7fd1710418cca0856).